MTN, NDLEA, UNODC wage war against drug abuse in Nigeria – The Sun Nigeria

 “The quiz competition is in collaboration with the NDLEA National Drug Law Enforcement Agency (NDLEA).

-“The objectives are; To create awareness of substance abuse among secondary students

-“To assess the level of awareness and knowledge of substance abuse and substance abuse issues among secondary school students
+“The objectives are; to create awareness of substance abuse among secondary students; to assess the level of awareness and knowledge of substance abuse and substance abuse issues among secondary school students; to recruit participants in the quiz competition as advocates for ASAP in their respective schools.

-“Young persons of school age have been found to use all kinds of psychoactive substances including unconventional concoctions, inhalants etc”, he said.
+“Young persons of school age have been found to use all kinds of psychoactive substances including unconventional concoctions and inhalants, etc,” he said.

-“One in five persons who use drugs in Nigeria is suffering from drug use disorder.

 “Social effects include increase in crime rate, destruction of relationships especially family, truancy, cultism in schools, affects academic performance due to loss of motivation and concentration, impacts future career, invariably kills one’s dream.

-“Young people use drugs mainly because they want to be like their peers (peer pressure), they copy quickly and are highly impressionable”, he explained.
+“Young people use drugs mainly because they want to be like their peers (peer pressure), they copy quickly and are highly impressionable.”

 “The 2018 Nigeria Drug Use Survey put Nigeria’s drug use prevalence at over 3 times the global average, with users being predominantly young people between the ages of 16 and 34.
 As at the 2018 Survey, there were over 14.8 million Nigerians who had used drugs with 3 million of them living with a drug use disorder.

-“There are projections that the drug use prevalence in Africa will increase by 40% by 2030 and for a country like Nigeria with a teeming youth population, this is alarming and should be a wakeup call to everyone, not just NDLEA, or other stakeholders currently working in this field.
+“There are projections that the drug use prevalence in Africa will increase by 40 per cent by 2030 and for a country like Nigeria with a teeming youth population, this is alarming and should be a wakeup call to everyone, not just NDLEA, or other stakeholders currently working in this field.

 “All hands must be on deck to reverse this negative trend.
 Our youth are our future and the current indices do not bode well for the future of the country,” he said.